Conditions and exceptions

 Fig. 1.
 The Senders step with 1 condition and 1 exception configured.

-• add a signature to the whole IT department except for the manager whose signature is covered by a different rule (this is the example above);
+• add a signature to the entire IT department except for the manager, whose signature is governed by a different rule (this is the example shown in Fig. 1.);

-• add a legal disclaimer to all company emails except for the emails of employees from a foreign site, because different laws apply there;
+• add a legal disclaimer to all company emails except for the emails sent by employees from a foreign site, due to different legal requirements;

-• add signatures with marketing banners to the whole Customer Support department but not to emails sent by people from other departments, etc.
+• add signatures with marketing banners to emails from the Customer Support department but not to emails sent by people from other departments, etc.

 Important

-1. Remember to define at least one user in the conditions field (the top list).
-If you leave this section empty, signatures will be added to all users specified in the connectors wizard (learn more).
-The program will notify you about that (and automatically add the All senders condition to the top list) when you submit your changes via the Save & Publish button.
+Remember to add at least one user in the conditions field (the top list).
+If you leave it empty, signatures will be added to all licensed CodeTwo users.
+The program will notify you about that and automatically add All senders to the top list when you submit your changes via the Save & Publish button.

-2. If you would like to create a rule, but do not want to apply it to any users yet, you can click the Save button instead.
-If the rule has already been published, you can temporarily disable it via the Unpublish button available in the main window of the signature management app (learn more).
+If you would like to create a rule but don’t want to apply it to any users yet, you can click the Save button instead.

-5. If you have multiple domains added to your Microsoft 365 tenant (e.g. @my-company1.com, @my-company2.com, etc.), the user and group pickers used in the program will list mailboxes/groups with email addresses from all these domains (Fig. 3.).
+If you have multiple domains added to your Microsoft 365 tenant (e.g. @my-company1.com@my-company2.com, etc.), the user and group pickers used in the program (Fig. 3.) will list users/groups with email addresses from all these domains.

 The user picker shows the primary email addresses (mailboxes) for all domains added to your tenant.